susiejojo/Machine-Learning-and-Deep-Learning-courses/README.md

-# ML and Kaggle begginers
+# ML and Kaggle beginners
 using sklearn && octave